onap/policy-parent/docs/clamp/controlloop/design-impl/participants/http-participant.rst

 Configuring a Control Loop Element on the HTTP participant for a Control Loop
 -----------------------------------------------------------------------------
+A *Configuration Entity* describes a concept that is managed by the HTTP participant.
+A Configuration Entity can be created, Read, Updated, and Deleted (CRUD).
+The user defines the Configuration Entities that it wants its HTTP Control Loop Element to manage and provides a sequence of parameterized REST commands to Create, Read, Update, and Delete each Configuration Entity.

+Sample tosca template defining a http participant and a control loop element for a control loop. :download:`click here <tosca/tosca-http-participant.yml>`

-The user configures the following properties in the CLAMP GUI for the HTTP participant:
+The user configures the following properties in the TOSCA for the HTTP participant:

 .. list-table::
    :widths: 15 10 50